daveta/analytics/adaptive/README.md

 ## Scenario A: Enable Business User

 ### Baseline
 Get roughly analogous events to `WaterfallStart`, `WaterfallStep`, `WaterfallComplete` and `WaterfallCancel`.
-Conceptually, Waterfall Dialog telemetry was about collecting enough properties to fulfill a business objective.
+Conceptually, Waterfall Dialog telemetry was about collecting enough information from the bot user to fulfill a business objective (ie, ask for a quote).
 The events were designed to track that progress.
   > **Note**: Event names below do not match [Adaptive Docs](https://github.com/microsoft/BotBuilder-Samples/tree/master/experimental/adaptive-dialog), I don't see `sequence` mentioned in docs but seems prominent in the code so surfacing it to event names.
   > **Note**: There are probably better places to collect the data, but not familiar enough with Adaptive to know how it works.